bssw-psip/practice-guides/how_to_start.md

 Your narrative might now look like this:

-**"this is a placeholder for some text describing an HPC software project."
+**this is a placeholder for some text describing an HPC software project.**